 Over the centuries similar ideas cropped up frequently.
 Believers in this idea explained how they thought it would work.

-Some folks still have this Aristotelian physics in mind when they talk about moving bodies.
-Some, even today, think this machine should work, and given a spin, could turn forever.
 The Bhaskara wheel is simple to build.
-The web has many examples, with videos of bicycle wheels with tilted bottles of liquid evenly spaced around the rim.
+The web has many examples, and videos of bicycle wheels with tilted bottles of liquid evenly spaced around the rim.
 Some of these videos show the wheels turning.
 Many of these are deliberately faked.
 The honest videos show that the wheels come to rest in minute or so.
 Even the honest builders usually don't bother to take data and don't design an experimental strategy to find out why they behave as they do.
 They are only interested in showing that the Bhaskara wheel doesn't work as claimed.
 They are missing an intstructive example of how to do experimental research on a small budget.

 |Fig. 2.
 Bicycle wheel with water bottles.|